Yanqiao4396/fibonacci-algorithms-starter/writing/reflection.md

 ### Leveraging what you know from all experiments conducted this semester, what are "slow" ways to perform computations?

 TODO: Provide a one-paragraph response that answers this question in your own words.

+### What resources did you consult when completing this project?
+How did you find them?
+How did they help you?

+TODO: Provide a one-paragraph response that answers this question in your own words.